 - Removing Tokens: It’s easy to add tokens, but removing them isn’t so obvious.
-I was expecting to select a token and be given an option to remove it – instead this gives you the ability to add a label, color borders, control visibility to players, lock its movement, and the token type (e.g. character, mount, prop … though it’s not obvious what purpose the types serve).
-To remove the token, you need to grab it with the hand tool and then start moving it; that causes a “trash can” icon to appear – moving it to the trash removes it from the map.
+I expected to select a token and be given an option to remove it.
+Instead, this gives you the ability tweak the token (add a label, add a border) To remove the token, you need to grab it with the hand tool and then move it; this causes a “trash can” icon to appear.
+Moving it to the trash removes it from the map.

 - Aligning the Battle Map to the Grid: It’s easy to upload a map and add it to the tabletop, but it took watching Guiding Bolt’s “Owlbear Rodeo Map Alignment” to figure out how to align the map to the battle grid.
 Unlike other tabletops I’ve used, you set the map’s grid through the “Select or import a map” interface when uploading or choosing a map (not once you’ve already imported it onto the table top).
 When in the “Select or import” interface, click on the pencil icon next to your map – from there, you can set all of the properties of the map, and then drop it onto the tabletop.